mattray/spiceweasel/README.md

 ## Nodes ##

-The `nodes` section of the manifest bootstraps a node for each entry where the entry is a hostname or provider and count.
-A shortcut syntax for bulk-creating nodes with various providers where the line starts with the provider and ends with the number of nodes to be provisioned.
+The `nodes` section of the manifest bootstraps a node for each entry given a hostname or a provider with a count.
 Windows nodes need to specify either `windows_winrm` or `windows_ssh` depending on the protocol used, followed by the name of the node(s).
-Each node requires 2 items after it in a sequence.
-You may also use the `--parallel` flag from the command line, allowing provider commands to run simultaneously for faster deployment.
-If you want to give your nodes names, simply pass `-N NAME{{n}}` or `--node-name NAME{{n}}` and the `{{n}}` will be substituted by a number (works with or without `--parallel`).

-The first item after the node is the run_list and the second are the CLI options used.
-The run_list may be space or comma-delimited.
-Validation is performed on the run_list components to ensure that only cookbooks and roles listed in the manifest are used.
-Validation on the options ensures that any Environments referenced are also listed.
+Each node may have a `run_list` and `options`.
+The `run_list` may be space or comma-delimited.
+Validation is performed on the `run_list` components to ensure that only `cookbooks` and `roles` listed in the manifest are used.
+Validation on the options ensures that any `environments` referenced are also listed.
 You may specify multiple nodes to have the same configuration by listing them separated by a space.
+If you want to give your nodes names, simply pass `-N NAME{{n}}` or `--node-name NAME{{n}}` and the `{{n}}` will be substituted by a number.
 The example YAML snippet

 ``` yaml
 nodes: